Make your Outlook email accessible to people with disabilities

 Your browser does not support video.
 Install Microsoft Silverlight, Adobe Flash Player, or Internet Explorer 9.

-In Outlook, you can define how the accessibility notifications and Accessibility Checker work.
+In new Outlook and classic Outlook, you can define how the accessibility notifications and Accessibility Checker work.
 Select File > Options > Accessibility and select if you want to see accessibility notifications through a MailTip while you work, in certain scenarios, or only when you manually launch the Accessibility Checker.

 The default option is to show accessibility notifications in certain scenarios.
 If any accessibility issues are detected, a MailTip appears to guide you to review suggestions and fix the issue.